ahmed-j-abuzuhri/ahmed-j-abuzuhri/README.md

 ### A Passionate web developer from Palestine - Gaza:

-- I am a Web Developer .
+- I am Back-end Web Developer .
 - Specialized in PHP | Laravel .
 - I have extensive experience in developing high-quality websites .
 - I am currently working remotely developing websites on the Freelancer platform .